nsrau/azure-docs.it-it/articles/active-directory/saas-apps/iprova-provisioning-tutorial.md

 ## <a name="change-log"></a>Registro delle modifiche

-* 06/17/2020-l'attributo "Manager" dell'estensione Enterprise è stato rimosso.
+* 17/06/2020: l'attributo dell'estensione enterprise "Manager" è stato rimosso.

 ## <a name="additional-resources"></a>Risorse aggiuntive